Employee Turnover-Value Matrix

 A visual explanation is shown in the image above.
 The Employee Turnover-Value Matrix can be described as a matrix with the following quadrants:

-1. High Value, Low Turnover Risk: High-value employees who are unlikely to leave the organization, e.g. a top-performing salesperson.
+1. High Value, Low Turnover Risk: Employees who are highly valuable and unlikely to leave, e.g., a top-performing senior manager.

 What is the purpose of the Employee Turnover-Value Matrix?